sandipchitale/kubernetes-file-system-explorer/README.md

 ### 1.0.13

-Terminal on Kubernetes nodes using nsenter (MS Windows only).
+Terminal on Kubernetes nodes using nsenter.

 ### 1.0.14